return to homepage

 Idea Generation Techniques

-Here are the steps to do it.
+Here are the steps on how to do it.

-1. write down a symbol (number, word, object etc.) that seems to be directly related to the problem
+1. Write down a symbol (number, word, object etc.) that seems to be directly related to the problem or some aspect of it.

-2.write down whatever is suggested by the first step, ignoring all concerns for its relevance
+2.Write down whatever is suggested by the first step, ignoring all concerns for its relevance to the problem.
+Develop at least 20 associations.

 3. Review the list of associations and select those that seem to have special implications